airpair/speed-up-your-angular-apps-and-get-rid-of-sasqwatches/post.md

 This code looks fine and in most cases it is.
 We're smarter and more experienced now so we're building bigger apps, but there's one problem.
 Our apps are slow, crawling really.
 Our users are suffering because we ngOverDidIt.
 Sure its fun to just jump in and ngAllTheThings, but you will soon pay for it with performance issues and its all our your fault.
 We're going to learn how to speed up our janky UI's and stull have fun doing it, but first we'll go over why writing code like this is killing performance.

 ## The $digest cycle is your worst friend
 I say worst friend because it is our friend.
 The same friend you trust all your secrets with then goes behind your back and tells everyone about them.
 The $digest cycle is the engine behind angular's magic.
 It starts at the current scope down to all the child scopes and evaluates watch expressions.
 When these expressions return different values than previous $digest, listener functions will be called.
 This entire process can take forever.
-The more wathcers you have the longer the digest will run.
+The more watchers you have the longer the digest will run.
 There are other performance bottlenecks in angular, but most of the time it is the $digest that slows things down.
 Here are the common ways in which most are triggering a $digest.
 ```javascript
 /* 1 */
 $scope.$apply() // will call a $digest at the $rootScope